Hanzhuo-Gong/Blogging-Engine/README.md

 # Stats Note:
 The localhost:3000/stats will display the data without new line, haven't find out a way to solve that.
 Please use the curl command or take a look under the file
 DB/log.txt

+# Error State:
+Need to update and give show customer some messages